tqsd/photon_weave/docs/index.rst

 When dealing with larger product states, such as two **Envelopes** or an **Envelope** and **Custom Hilbert State**, **Composite Envelopes** are used. **Composite Envelopes** offer a robust product space management system, where the product spaces are correctly maintained and dynamically created during the simulation.
 In short, when applying operations to the state in a **Composite Envelope** the product spaces are managed automatically to support any operation.
 Product spaces can only be created between state instances that share the same `CompositeEnvelope`.
 When state is represented in a `CompositeEnvelope` its state is extracted, and its instance then holds a reference to the `CompositeEnvelope` instance.
 Operations can then be applied to the state instance, envelope or composite envelope. **Photon Weave** will correctly route the operations to the appropriate level.

-For example, if a Fock state instance is a part of an `Envelope`, which in turn is a part of `CompositeEnvelope`, but its space has not yet been extracted, you can apply operation that acts only on the said Fock space to any of the state contianers (`CompostieEnvelope`, `Envelope`, `Fock`) and **Photon Weave** will then route the operation to the appropriate `Fock` instance.
+For example, if a Fock state instance is a part of an `Envelope`, which in turn is a part of `CompositeEnvelope`, but its space has not yet been extracted, you can apply operation that acts only on the said Fock space to any of the state containers (`CompostieEnvelope`, `Envelope`, `Fock`) and **Photon Weave** will then route the operation to the appropriate `Fock` instance.

 This logic relieves the user from having to implement complex product space tracking and management, making simulations more straightforward and intuitive.